 - Providing everyone with the same opportunities and resources to contribute to the organization’s vision

 Recent PwC research found that 87% of global businesses say that diversity and inclusion are organizational priorities.
-Similarly, Gallup reports that D&I has become more of a “must-do” than a “nice-to-do” for both ethical and business reasons.
+Similarly, Gallup reports that diversity and inclusion have become more of a “must-do” than a “nice-to-do” for both ethical and business reasons.

-How to introduce a D&I program that will last
+How to introduce a DEI program that will last

 While it may seem like a simple concept, helping leaders and employees to review and confront their own—likely unconscious—biases and practices will take time and care.